 One might think that that should not encourage individuals to work for others—who they don’t trust—but to create their own businesses.
 Yet I think the larger issue may be that young people are not getting the proper education about market economies and honest profit.

 Historically, honest profit is a relatively recent innovation.
 For most of human history, the dominant way goods were exchanged was through “extractive behavior.”
 Put simply, that means you have something that I want, so I take it from you.
 Through the ages, extractive behavior has been employed far more often than has honorable business.
 The Roman Empire was built on extractive behavior.
 Vladimir Putin is a modern-day disciple.
-The enterprises that prosper in the long term are those that create benefits for both buyer and seller.

 The rise of capitalism around the world, uneven as it has been, has changed this equation.
 Concepts that succeed in the marketplace have superseded—even if not banished completely—extractive behavior as the dominant mover of goods and services.